sroberts/sroberts.github.io/_posts/2015-05-15-mac-trick-pb.md

 ## <i class="fa fa-clipboard"></i> pbpaste

-So say you use ⌘+c to copy something from a browser that you want to then feed through a commandline tool like [./jq](http://stedolan.github.io/jq/):
+So say you use ⌘+c to copy something from a browser that you want to then feed through a command line tool like [./jq](http://stedolan.github.io/jq/):

 > $ pbpaste \| jq '.'